 - We introduce four (meta)classes of policies (PFAs, CFAs, VFAs and DLAs) that we claim are universal – they include any method proposed in the literature, or used in practice.
 The policies are distinguished by their computational characteristics.
 Each of the four classes can produce an optimal policy for special problem classes, but this is rare.

 - The book is written for people who want to write software for real-world problems, using methods that scale not just in terms of size, but also complexity.
-Mathematical notation is designed to be translated directly into software.
+Mathematical notation is designed to be translated directly into software (there is a one-to-one relationship between software and our mathematical modeling framework).

 - To help first-time readers, many sections are marked with * indicating they can be skipped on a first-time through the book.
 Sections marked with ** indicate more advanced mathematics (we do not use measure-theoretic terminology, but we have a section that introduces the interested reader who would like to learn it).